calmm-js/documentation/introduction-to-calmm.md

 between the two.

 Generally the main purpose of any component is to produce output in the form of VDOM that will be rendered to DOM.
-A component may also produce other kind of *output* and perform *side-effects*.
+A component may also produce other kinds of *output* and perform *side-effects*.

 A component may have any number of *parameters*.
 A parameter can serve as an